ismop/dap/doc/api/scenarios.md

 ```
 GET /scenarios
 ```
 No parameters are required, although it is possible to filter by selected attributes by extending the GET request with query parameters.
-Note that it is also possible to filter scenarios by experiment_id - in this case only those scenarios which are linked to the selected experiment will be returned.
+Note that it is also possible to filter scenarios by experiment_ids and timeline_ids (use comma-delimited lists of identifiers in each case) - in this case only those scenarios which are linked to the selected experiments and/or timelines will be returned.
 The response is a JSON file.

 ```json
 {